AlexanderWinters/kknds_wiki/wiki/docs/worklab.md

 # Worklab

+I will document software I've used in my carrier.

 ## Gitea
 Gitea is a backend git server, similar to github and gitlab but open source.
 I run it on a docker container so portability is rather straight forward but does require some setting up when restoring.